stellaw1/fellow-crossing/README.md

 ### Local server [for debugging/ testing purposes]
 ##### Server
-To start the server, open terminal and run this command
+To start the server, open terminal and navigate to `fellow-crossing/godot-sqlite-1.7/Game/`.
+Then, run this command:

 ```
   /path/to/godot --path . --server
 ```

 ##### Client
-Ensure the `IP` constant in the file `Client/Chat/ChatBox.gd` is set to "127.0.0.1", and play the project in Godot game engine editor.
+Ensure the `IP` constant in the file `Client/Chat/ChatBox.gd` is set to "127.0.0.1".
+Open the `project.godot` file in `fellow-crossing/godot-sqlite-1.7/Game/` using the Godot game engine editor and play the project.

 ## License